Private Parts (1997 film): Plot

 Following his appearance at the MTV Video Music Awards as his superhero character Fartman, radio personality Howard Stern boards his flight home and finds himself seated next to a stranger named Gloria who is visibly repelled by him.
-Stern, thinking she sees him as a moron, begins to tell his life story, starting with the verbal abuse he received, being very little, from his father Ben.
-Stern has always dreamed of being on the radio after visiting his father's recording studio and grows up to be a quiet, socially awkward guy.
+Stern, thinking she sees him as a moron, begins to tell his life story, starting with the verbal abuse he received as a young child from his father Ben.
+Stern has always dreamed of being on the radio after visiting his father's recording studio but grows up to be a quiet, socially awkward guy.
 He decides to work in radio and studies communications at Boston University.
 He becomes a DJ at WTBU, the college station, and meets his girlfriend Alison.

-After graduating, Howard works at WRNW in Briarcliff Manor, New York and is promoted to program director, which allows him to marry Alison.
-He leaves after being asked to fire a fellow DJ and moves to WCCC in Hartford, Connecticut, where he befriends DJ Fred Norris.
-Howard adopts a more casual attitude on the air, becoming more open and upfront.
+After graduating, Howard works at WRNW in Briarcliff Manor, New York, and is promoted to program director, which allows him to marry Alison.
+He leaves the station after being asked to fire a fellow DJ and moves to WCCC in Hartford, Connecticut, where he befriends DJ Fred Norris.
+Howard adopts a more casual attitude on the air, becoming more open and up front.
 He and Fred attend the premiere of actress Brittany Fairchild's new film.
 The three leave early for Fairchild's hotel room, where she strips for a bath and convinces Howard and Fred to join in.
 Brittany's behavior becomes more sexual, and an embarrassed Howard leaves.
 When Alison finds his wet underwear in their car and believes he has been unfaithful, she leaves him.
-Howard leaves Hartford for WWWW in Detroit, Michigan and is miserable, but Alison goes to Detroit and forgives him.
-WWWW then switches to country music, and Howard quits.
+Howard leaves Hartford for WWWW in Detroit, Michigan, and is miserable, but Alison goes to Detroit and forgives him.
+WWWW then switches to country music and Howard quits.

-Howard starts at WWDC in Washington, D.C. in 1981 and meets his news anchor Robin Quivers, whom he encourages to riff with him on the air.
+Howard starts at WWDC in Washington, D.C., in 1981 and meets his news anchor Robin Quivers, whom he encourages to riff with him on the air.
 They refuse orders from boss Dee Dee for constantly breaking format.
 One of their antics, in which Howard assists a female caller to reach orgasm, almost gets him fired until a ratings boost forces Dee Dee to keep him and hire Fred to the team.
-Meanwhile, Alison announces her pregnancy, but it ends in miscarriage.
+Meanwhile Alison announces her pregnancy, but it ends in miscarriage.
 Although they cheer each other up by joking about it, Howard makes light of the situation on the air, which greatly upsets Alison.